Mexico says number of migrants in 'Remain in Mexico' program drops sharply

 Speaking to a news conference, Ebrard said he expected the number of migrants in the “Remain in Mexico” program to remain around current levels.

-The number of migrant crossings at the shared border between the United States and Mexico has declined by about 75%, Ebrard added, without specifying a timeframe.
+The number of migrant crossings at the shared border between the United States and Mexico has declined by about 75% over the past eight months, Ebrard added.

+(This story corrects paragraph 4 to show minister specified timeframe for decline in border crossings)

 Reporting by Lizbeth Diaz; writing by Julia Love; Editing by Chizu Nomiyama